 Another inmate found dead inside understaffed Mississippi prison

-An inmate was found hanging inside his cell in an apparent suicide at the Mississippi State Penitentiary on Wednesday, authorities said.
-This is the latest death at the troubled facility at Parchman following a wave of violence at the understaffed prison.
+An inmate was found hanging inside his cell in an apparent suicide at the Mississippi State Penitentiary at Parchman on Wednesday, authorities said.
+This is the eighth death at the troubled facility following a wave of violence last month.

 Prison guards discovered the unidentified inmate Wednesday morning in his one-man cell in Unit 29, a cell block officials deemed "unsafe" over its failing infrastructure.
 Heather Burton, the Sunflower County coroner, said the cause of death "appears consistent with ligature hanging."
 She said the official cause and manner of death are pending the results of an investigation and autopsy.